-The Board maintains a set of delegated authorities that clearly define the responsibilities delegated to management and those retained by the Board.
+The Board maintains a set of delegated authorities that clearly define the responsibilities delegated to Management and those retained by the Board.
 These delegated authorities are subject to review and approval by the Board annually.
-The Chief Executive is accountable to the Board for the exercise of, and compliance with, the Delegation of Authority Policy.
+The Chief Executive is accountable to the Board for compliance with the Delegation of Authority Policy.